ayushisehgal/fulltext-search-engine/README.md

   spec infra" bonus requirement - no separate DB process means no extra RAM/CPU overhead from a server, and no network hop for every query.

-## AI usage disclosure

-Claude (Anthropic) was used as a supportive tool during this assignment: generating boilerplate (schema/trigger SQL, CLI argument parsing, Levenshtein DP implementation), explaining SQLite FTS5 mechanics (BM25, external-content tables, WAL mode) I was not previously familiar with, and debugging test failures.
-All architectural decisions, trade-off reasoning, and final code review were done by me, and I can walk through and modify any part of this codebase live.